 15. Match balls and basket

 You will need: Three or more colored baskets with plastic balls of corresponding colors.

-How to: This activity is quite similar to the previous one.
+How to: The activity is quite similar to the previous one.
 Take three baskets of a color each and place them in a row.
 Bring another basket with several balls that correspond to the color of the baskets.
 Ask your toddler to pick the balls and place them in the basket of a matching color.
-Give him clues if he makes a mistake, and appreciate him whenever he gets a match right.
+Give them clues if they make a mistake, and appreciate them whenever they get a match right.

 Skills developed: Color recognition, grouping similar items together